connervieira/Predator/DEFINITIONS.md

 ALPR stands for 'automated license plate reading', and is the practice of automatically scanning, detecting, and reading vehicle license plates using a computer.

+### ALPR Provider/Back-end

+The ALPR provider or back-end is the program that Predator uses to process images and receive ALPR results.
+Predator is designed to primarily to use Phantom as an ALPR back-end, but it is also compatible with OpenALPR.

 ## Predator